Rules and Procedures

 1. January.
 The President appoints the members of the Nominating Committee, after consulting the Executive Committee and on the basis of information supplied by the Executive Vice-President relative to past service.

 2. January-April 15, Officers.
-Committee members submit lists of suggestions for Second Vice-President to the Chair, with copies to the Executive Vice-President, who checks each suggested name for eligibility.
-All eligible candidates are listed on a first ballot, which is emailed to the members of the Committee.
-The order of the candidates will be randomized by selecting one initial name from the list at random, followed by the rest of names in circulant alphabetical order (with A after Z).
-Each member indicates the "approval" for each candidate that he/she supports and returns the ballot to the Chair.
-The Chair reports to the Committee and to the Executive Vice-President the seven candidates with the highest number of approval votes, who are then placed on a second ballot randomly ordered as in the first ballot, which is emailed to the members of the Committee.
+The members of the Nominating Committee submit lists of suggestions for Second Vice-President to the Chair, with copies to the Executive Vice-President, who checks each suggested name for eligibility.
+All eligible candidates are listed on a first ballot, which is emailed to the members of the Nominating Committee.
+The order of the candidates will be randomized by selecting one (1) initial name from the list at random, followed by the rest of names in circulant alphabetical order (with A after Z).
+Each member of the Nominating Committee indicates the “approval” for each candidate that he/she supports and returns the ballot to the Chair.
+The Chair reports to the members of the Nominating Committee and to the Executive Vice-President the seven (7) candidates with the highest number of approval votes, who are then placed on a second ballot randomly ordered as in the first ballot, which is emailed to the members of the Nominating Committee.
 In the case of a tie for seventh place, all tied candidates will be included on the second ballot.
-Each member rank-orders all candidates on the second ballot and returns the ballot to the Chair.
-The Chair reports to the Committee and to the Executive Vice-President the sum of the ranks for each person on the second ballot.
+Each member of the Nominating Committee rank-orders all candidates on the second ballot and returns the ballot to the Chair.
+The Chair reports to the members of the Nominating Committee and to the Executive Vice-President the sum of the ranks for each person on the second ballot.
 The candidate with the smallest rank sum is selected.
-Then, in a third ballot, the Committee votes again in the same way, by rank-ordering the remaining candidates, to select the second candidate.
-If a selected candidate declines nomination, then the Committee will repeat this rank-order voting procedure to select another nominee from those remaining among the candidates who were included in the second ballot.
-Ties in any of these ballots will be resolved by the Chair with reference to the first ballot and/or by further consultation with the Committee.
-Notification of the nominees, and their acceptances, must be in writing.
-Nominees cannot make their acceptance contingent on the identity of their opponent, which will not be revealed to them until just before the election ballot is sent out to the Fellows.
-Candidates' names will be kept confidential by the Committee and the candidates themselves until this moment.
+Then, in a third ballot, the members of the Nominating Committee vote again in the same way, by rank-ordering the remaining candidates, to select the second candidate.
+If a selected candidate declines nomination, then the members of the Nominating Committee will repeat this rank-order voting procedure to select another nominee from those remaining among the candidates who were included in the second ballot.
+Ties in any of these ballots will be resolved by the Chair with reference to the first ballot and/or by further consultation with the members of the Nominating Committee.
+Alternatively, at the discretion of the Chair, the Society’s voting system may be used instead.
+In this case, the procedure is the same except that the Executive Vice-President will report the results to the Chair.

 3. January-April 15, Council.
-Committee members submit lists of suggestions for Council membersto the Chair, with copies to the Executive Vice-President, who checks each suggested name for eligibility.
+The members of the Nominating Committee submit lists of suggestions for Council members to the Chair, with copies to the Executive Vice-President, who checks each suggested name for eligibility.
 The Chair can use his/her discretion to limit the number of nominees who can be proposed by each member.
-All eligible candidates, together with the voting members of the Regional Standing Committees elected by the members of the Society in each region who are not already members of the Council, are listed on a ballot randomly ordered within each region as in the case of the Second Vice-President’s ballots, which is emailed to the members of the Committee.
-Each member rank-orders all candidates within each region and returns the ballot to the Chair.
-Candidates who are not sufficiently known to Committee members may be left unranked, except that to be eligible for nomination, a candidate must be ranked by at least three members of the Committee.
+All eligible candidates, together with the members of the Regional Standing Committees elected by the Members of the Society in each region who are not already members of the Council, are listed on a ballot randomly ordered within each region as in the case of the Second Vice-President’s ballots, which is emailed to the members of the Committee.
+Each member of the Nominating Committee rank-orders all candidates within each region and returns the ballot to the Chair.
+Candidates who are not sufficiently known to members of the Nominating Committee may be left unranked, except that to be eligible for nomination, a candidate must be ranked by at least three (3) members of the Nominating Committee.
 The Chair can use his/her discretion to conduct an extra round of balloting.
-The Chair reports to the Committee and to the Executive Vice-President the sum of ranks for each candidate on the final ballot.
-In each region the candidates with the smallest rank sums are chosen, up to the required number of nominees from that region, taking into account the constraint that at least one of the candidates for the Council from each region must be a voting member of the corresponding Regional Standing Committee elected by the members of the Society in that region.
-In the case of a tie, all tied candidates will be included on a second ballot, which is emailed to the members of the Committee.
+The Chair reports to the members of the Nominating Committee and to the Executive Vice-President the sum of ranks for each candidate on the final ballot.
+In each region the candidates with the smallest rank sums are chosen, up to the required number of nominees from that region, taking into account the constraint that at least one (1) of the candidates for the Council from each region must be a voting member of the corresponding Regional Standing Committee elected by the Members of the Society in that region.
+In the case of a tie, all tied candidates will be included on a second ballot, which is emailed to the members of the Nominating Committee.
 If any of the nominees declines the nomination or is nominated for Second Vice-President, he/she will be replaced by the candidate with the smallest rank sum on the final ballot among those not yet chosen, or by the first runner-up candidate in the tie-breaking ordering.
-Notification of the nominees, and their acceptances, must be in writing.
-Candidates' names will be kept confidential by the Committee and the candidates themselves until just before the election ballot is sent out to the Fellows.
-The Executive Vice-President contacts all candidates to obtain their biographical information, with a deadline of no later than April 15.
+As in the case of Officer nominations, the Society’s voting system may be used instead.
+In this case, the procedure is the same except that the Executive Vice-President reports results at each round to the Chair.

 4. April 15-June 30.
 Election ballots are prepared by the Executive Vice-President for distribution no later than September 15, with a voting deadline of September 30.
-Officers and Council members are elected by the active Fellows, using rank-order voting (see Section 4.5).
-Ballots are counted by the Executive Vice-President, the President and the winners are notified, and the election outcome is posted on the Society's website.
+Officers and Council members are elected by the Active Fellows, using rank-order voting (see Section 4.5).
+Ballots are counted by the Executive Vice-President, the President and the winners are notified, and the election outcome is posted on the Society’s website.

 4.5.
 Rank-Order Voting